mesosphere/dcos-commons/examples/kafka_tutorial.md

 # Kafka Labs

 In this tutorial we'll be walking through step-by-step instructions on getting a Kafka service up and running.
-This tutorial assumes you've already setup a local cluster using the [Quick Start](https://github.com/mesosphere/dcos-commons/blob/master/README.md) guide.
+This tutorial assumes you've already setup a local cluster using the [Quick Start](https://github.com/mesosphere/dcos-commons/blob/master/README.md) guide and that you're in the VM environment.

 #### Steps: